Descanonge/neba/docs/source/configuration.rst

 Procedure
 ---------

 The :class:`.ApplicationBase` class allows to retrieve the values of parameters from configuration files or from command line arguments (CLI), when :meth:`.ApplicationBase.start` is launched.

-It first parses command line arguments (unless deactivated).
-It then load values from specified configuration files.
-Each time parameters are loaded from any kind of source, the parameters for the application are immediately applied to it, since they kind alter the rest of the process.
+It first parses command line arguments (unless deactivated) and then load values from specified configuration files.
+Each time parameters are loaded from any kind of source, the parameters for the application object are immediately applied to it, since they can alter the rest of the process.

 The parameters found are then normalized: each resulting parameter key is unique and unambiguous.
 This provides a first layer of checking the input: keys that do not lead to a known parameter will raise errors.
 This permit to merge the parameters obtained from different files and CLI.
 Finally, the application will recursively instanciate all schemes while passing the configuration values.
 Unspecified values will take the trait default value.
 All values will undergo validation from traitlets.

 .. note::

-   Instanciating the whole configuration tree could be costly in particular use cases, and can be bypassed.

-   However, a new value can only be fully verified by a trait when its container is instanciated.
-Thus it is recommended.
+   In some specific cases, instanciating the whole configuration tree could be costly.
+It is thus possible to deactivate the automatic instanciation with :attr:`.ApplicationBase.auto_instanciate` and arguments to :attr:`.ApplicationBase.start`.
+However, a parameters value can only be verified by a trait if its container is instanciated.

 In all cases (files and CLI) the configuration values are retrieved by a :class:`.ConfigLoader` subclass adapted for the source.
-Its output will be a **flat** dictionary mapping *keys* to :class:`.ConfigValue`.
+Its output will be a **flat** dictionary mapping *resolved keys* to :class:`.ConfigValue`.

 A "resolved" key is a succession of attribute names pointing to a trait, starting from the application.
 It is thus unique.
 With the same example as above